schul-cloud/deployment-files/README.md

 # dockerfiles (deployment)
+---
+> <span style="color:red">This repository only contains deployment files and is not meant for development.</span>
+---
 This project includes all dockerfiles for the deployment of the schul-cloud and its services.

 For further information on docker, docker-compose, and docker-swarm, please visit their [documentation](https://docs.docker.com/).